Singh2236/SpringProject/Example_24/README.md

     ````java
     @PostMapping(value = "/saveMsg")
-    public String displayContactPage(@Valid @ModelAttribute("contact") Contact contact,Errors errors){  //How the fuck, this method knows about the variable coming from UI.
+    public String saveMessage(@Valid @ModelAttribute("contact") Contact contact, Errors errors) {
-            if(errors.hasErrors()){
+        if (errors.hasErrors()) {
-            log.error("Contact form validation failed due to: "+errors.toString());
+            log.error("Contact form validation failed due to: " + errors.toString());
-            return"contact.html"; //This is not the new fresh page but the same page, where user was typing the information.
+            return "contact.html"; //This is not the new fresh page but the same page, where user was typing the information.
         }
         contactService.saveContactData(contact);
-            return"redirect:/contact"; // This is new page shown when the form is submitter correctly.
+        return "redirect:/contact"; // This is new page shown when the form is submitter correctly.
     }
     ````

     6. Now we caught those errors we have to show them to the user.
 For the same, just above the form tag, we add a